 Help to ensure that all programs and services remain available to patients and families at no cost while gaining valuable work experience.

-Sell Ontario Lottery & Gaming Corporation tickets at the Lottery Booth located at Caesar’s Windsor.
-Training is provided.
-Must be 19 years or older.
+Sell Ontario Lottery & Gaming Corporation tickets at the Hospice Lottery Booth located at Caesar’s Windsor.
+Volunteer training is provided.
+Must be 19+ years.

 Assist on the day of an event.
 Roles include greeting participants, helping with registration, selling raffle tickets, road marshalling, etc.

 Assist at e-bingos at the Paradise Gaming Hall, Dougall Avenue, Windsor, by greeting patrons and clearing tables.
 A two-hour training workshop is required.
-Must be 19 years or older.
+Must be 19+ years.

 Benefits: